 (b) Emergent means the registered or licensed practical nurse will practice only in emergency circumstances such as earthquakes, floods, times of declared war, or other states of emergency.

-(3) To obtain a retired active credential a registered or a licensed practical nurse must:
+(3) To obtain a retired active license a registered or a licensed practical nurse must:

 (a) Meet the requirements in WAC 246-12-120.